AntonShokhrin/email-trawler/README.md

 A pom.xml file simplifies compliling and running of the code.

-The code is efficient, I was able to complete anlysis of a 6GB .pst file on an 8 year old MacBook with 4GB of memory.
+The code is efficient, I was able to complete anlysis of a 6GB .pst file on an 8 year old MacBook with 4GB of RAM.
 Having said that, it is a proof of concept and requires a LOT of improvements:

 - loaction of input .pst file, parser settings etc... have all been hardcoded, so any change requires recompilation.
 A better way is to read these from properties file or command line arguments